King Science and Technology Magnet Center

-King Science and Technology Magnet Center is a district-wide magnet school middle school of the Omaha Public Schools system in Omaha, Nebraska, United States.
+King Science and Technology Magnet Center is a magnet middle school in Omaha, Nebraska, United States.

 The school was constructed in 1969 and opened in 1973 in predominantly black North Omaha as Martin Luther King Middle School.
-In 1976, the school, under the Omaha Public Schools' Desegregation Plan became a site of forced busing from non-local neighborhoods.
+In 1976, the school, under Omaha Public Schools' Desegregation Plan, became a site of forced busing from non-local neighborhoods.

-In 1988, the school moved to Florence Boulevard, to the site of the former Horace Mann Middle School, and was reconstituted as King Science Center, a district-wide middle school.
+In 1988, the school moved to Florence Boulevard, to the site of the former Horace Mann Middle School, and was reconstituted as King Science Center.
 In 2003, technology was added as a magnet theme and the school gained its current name.
-King Science is a predominantly black school.